Luigi’s D’Italia Kitchen Nightmares Update – Still Open in 2023?

 Here’s what the old Luigi’s Anaheim location looks like in the most recent picture from Google Maps street view:

-As of 2023, the Luigi’s D’Italia Anaheim CA property is listed for sale on Loopnet.
+As of 2023, the Luigi’s D’Italia Anaheim CA property was listed for sale on Loopnet.

 The asking price is $3.6 million, though, so it ain’t gonna be cheap if you want to own a piece of Kitchen Nightmares history.